AT A GLANCE: MAX RAYNE HAND IN HAND JERUSALEM SCHOOL

 LOCATION: Jerusalem, Israel's capital

-Hand in Hand graduated its first senior class in 2011.
+Hand in Hand graduated its third senior class in 2013.

 In January 2008, the Max Rayne Hand in Hand Jerusalem School celebrated the opening of a permanent, new campus, situated in the southern part of the city between the Arab community of Beit Safafa and the Jewish neighborhood of Patt.
 The Jerusalem Foundation raised $11 million from European sources — including major donor Max Rayne, the namesake — for the impressive buildings and courtyards.